leafsphp/docs/src/community/partners.md

-# Vue Partners
+# Leaf Partners

-Vue Partners are premium shops that provide first-class Vue consulting and development.
+Leaf Partners are premium shops that provide first-class Leaf consulting and development.
 If your company is interested in being listed as a partner, please register your interest [here](https://airtable.com/shrCQhat57SApJI2l).

 ## Active Partners